kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__revolutionize-your-kubernetes-troubleshooting-workflow-with-microsoft-teams-and-botkube.md

 Getting Started with Botkube’s Microsoft Teams
 ----------------------------------------------

-Try it for yourself!
-Follow our [step-by-step tutorial](https://botkube.io/blog/maximize-your-devops-teams-efficiency-with-botkube-and-microsoft-teams) to set up Botkube using our web app or check out our [engineering blog](http://botkube.io/blog/microsoft-teams-integration-for-botkube-a-technical-journey) for a deep dive about how we made the new teams app.
+Try it for yourself.
+Follow our [step-by-step tutorial](https://botkube.io/blog/maximize-your-devops-teams-efficiency-with-botkube-and-microsoft-teams) to set up Botkube using our web app or check out our [engineering blog](https://botkube.io/blog/microsoft-teams-integration-for-botkube-a-technical-journey) for a deep dive about how we made the new teams app.
 We're excited to hear how you use Botkube.
-Create a support ticket directly in the dashboard, share your stories with us in the [Botkube Slack community](https://join.botkube.io/) or [email our Developer Advocate, Maria](http://maria@kubeshop.io/).
-We’ll even send you some cool swag as a thank you.
+Create a support ticket directly in the dashboard, share your stories with us in the [Botkube Slack community.](https://join.botkube.io/) We’ll even send you some cool swag as a thank you for your feedback!

+Botkube is now a listed member of [Microsoft Teams' App Store](https://appsource.microsoft.com/en-us/product/office/WA200006966?exp=ubp8&tab=Overview)!
+This allows Microsoft Teams users to download Botkube's [Kubernetes Copilot](https://botkube.io/learn/kubernetes-copilot) directly from Microsoft.
+Users use to have to download our application and add it as a custom app into your Teams platform.
+Botkube users can now just simply select add to Teams!